 1982 - Gay Games I: 14 Choruses met in San Francisco for the First West Coast Choral Festival.
 This event led to the permanent establishment of the GALA Choruses Network.
 The name was changed to GALA Choruses; Jay Davidson, San Francisco Gay Men's Chorus, led the effort to obtain 501(c)(3) status.

 1983 - COAST (Come Out and Sing Together) brought together 1,200 individuals from 12 choruses from around the US for the first National Gay and Lesbian Choral Festival.
-Composers Libby Larson and Ned Rorem were among those commissioned to write pieces for the Festival, and Gregg Smith served as guest conductor.
+Composers Libby Larsen and Ned Rorem were among those commissioned to write pieces for the Festival, and Gregg Smith served as guest conductor.
 The first Leadership Conference followed the Festival.
 Jay Davidson, San Francisco Gay Men's Chorus, was elected President.
 GALA Membership included 39 choruses.

 1984 - Leadership Conference in Denver.
 Annual revenues were $2,897, operating expenses were $2,201.
 Gary Miller, New York City Gay Men's Chorus, was elected President.